 Cougar Rock Group Campground Overview

+Paradise is the most popular destination in the park, with a lodge and visitor center, many miles of hiking trails and a commanding view of the mountain.
 The main attraction at Mount Rainier National Park is the mountain itself, a glacier-clad volcano of immense proportions.
 At 14,411 feet, it dominates the skyline for hundreds of miles.
 Visitors travel through majestic old-growth forest, past tumbling waterfalls and historic buildings to reach sub-alpine meadows, where world-famous wildflower displays are seen through July and August.
 Popular activities in the park include sight-seeing, hiking, rock climbing and camping.

 The Cougar Rock area is located at an elevation of 3,180 feet.
 Summers are dry and cool with daytime temperatures in the 60 to 80-degree range.
 Weather throughout the park can be variable, so visitors should come prepared.